KVK-Vaishnav/KVK-Vaishnav/README.md

 ---

 ## ✨ Personal Note
-- 🎯 Focused on becoming a **Top SDET / Automation Architect**
+- 🎯 Focused on becoming an **Automation Tech Architect**
-- 🤝 Open to collaboration & learning
+- 🤝 Open to collaboration and continuous learning
-- 🚀 Always improving frameworks & automation strategy
+- 🚀 Passionate about building scalable automation frameworks

 ---

-<p align="center">💡 “Automation is not about replacing testers, it's about empowering quality.”</p>
+<p align="center">💡 “Quality is built, not tested.”</p>